Codax2000/fir-cnn-rtl/README.md

 4. Re-synthesize the out-of-context IPs so that testbenches will run.
 5. To ensure that things are set up, run the `conv_to_fc_tb` simulation and make sure all test cases pass (they should show in tcl console).
 6. If you want, run the other testbenches to ensure things are working.
+7. Before running the `zyNet_matlab_tb` testbench to compare the toplevel to matlab, change lines 115 and 116 in `zyNet_matlab_tb.sv` to match your directory.
+Otherwise, the testbench and python script will not run properly.
-7. Before running the `sim_1` testbench (the toplevel), make sure you run `python ./Scripts/python/actual_outputs_to_mif.py` in the toplevel to make sure your memory file for 'expected' outputs in the toplevel is up to date.
+8. Before running the `sim_1` testbench (the toplevel), make sure you run `python ./Scripts/python/actual_outputs_to_mif.py` in the toplevel to make sure your memory file for 'expected' outputs in the toplevel is up to date.
-8. If you want to run other testbenches, check the `zyNet/zyNet.srcs/unused_testbenches` folder for other testbenches you can run.
+9. If you want to run other testbenches, check the `zyNet/zyNet.srcs/unused_testbenches` folder for other testbenches you can run.

 ## Running Synopsis Synthesis and APR
 1. Switch to the `70-need-synopsis-flow` branch.
 Note that the hierarchy is different.
 This is because the structure was updated for Synopsis, and it is no longer cleanly compatible with Vivado. **DO NOT** merge this branch with main.